Saturday, 29 August 2009

 The idea was that Scientologists should exercise knowledge, responsibility and control over society.
 But it also applied at a more basic level, he said.
 “Scientologists exercise control over individuals.”

-And the personality test was part of that process – though that did not mean to say that Scientologists were not convinced that it was valid, he said.
+And the personality test was part of that process – though that did not mean to say that Scientologists were not convinced that it was valid, he added.

 “But for you it is a tool to get money out of people?” asked the judge.